 Rehabilitation Counselor – Career, Salary & State Licensure

-According to the Center for Disease Control (CDC 2023), one in four Americans is living with a disability.
+According to the Center for Disease Control (CDC 2024), more than one in four Americans (28.7 percent) is living with a disability.
 These disabilities can range from physical, to mental, to emotional.
-More than 6 percent of Americans struggle to live independently.
+About 7.7 percent of Americans struggle to live independently.
 While some of these disabilities may be life long, many of them onset later on in life.

 There are varied health professionals that assist disabled people including doctors, social workers, therapists, and psychologists.
 However, learning to adapt to day-to-day life with a disability can be incredibly challenging, which is why rehabilitation counselors are essential.